melmaganja/ai-case-study/README.md

 ## Business Activities

 * What specific problem is the company or project trying to solve?
+* The company is trying to bring hospital level care to patients in their own homes.
+This is implemented by combining AI programs and monitoring technology, in conjunction with FDA approved algorithms.
+In addition, Biofourmis helps people get involved in clinical trials by making user friendly tools and easy communication for participants

-* Who is the company's intended customer?
-Is there any information about the market size of this set of customers?
+* *Who is the company's intended customer?
+Is there any information about the market size of this set of customers?* *The company is aiming to provide hospital level care to anyone who would like to seek medical attention reguardless of where they live.
+As per the company’s website, they have cared for 100,000 patients as of 2023 [^3]

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)